California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 Note that results of the preliminary alcohol screening test – a roadside breathalyzer test administered to a DUI suspect prior to any arrest – are typically not admissible in DUI criminal trials.
 Their purpose is merely to help the police determine whether there is probable cause that the suspect has committed driving under the influence of alcohol.

-The primary reason that courts throw out evidence in DUI cases is because it was found through an unconstitutional police search and seizure.2 Five examples of such police misconduct include:
+The primary reason that courts throw out evidence in DUI cases is that it was found through an unconstitutional police search and seizure.2 Five examples of such police misconduct include: